ehealthsuisse/EPR-by-example/files/PDQ.md

 ## Security Requirements

-To ensure privacy the transction must be secured unsing https with mutual authentication, with X.509 certificates (extended validation required) and client and server side certifcate validation.
+To ensure privacy the transction must be secured using https with mutual authentication, with X.509 certificates (extended validation required) and client and server side certifcate validation.

 Note: